Frequently asked questions

 In all our activities, we promote gender equality and the protection of human rights.

-Moreover, UNDP's support for the Sustainable Development Goals (SDGs) puts partnership at the centre of all aspects of our work.
 Click here to learn more about the UN in Moldova.

 UNDP has its headquarters in New York City, but works primarily through its offices in about 170 countries and territories.